 Choice Words specializes in grant writing and public relations for a diverse client base, such as the Morgan Library, Poughkeepsie Farm Project, Arc of Westchester, Jawonio Inc., SUNY New Paltz, Bellefield at Historic Hyde Park, and Walkway Over the Hudson.

 My talented team of colleagues and I are committed to helping businesses in the Hudson Valley and New York Metro region reach their true potential.
-Since it began, Choice Words has helped its clients win more than $78 million in grant awards from an array of funders, including private foundations, corporate charities and government sources.
+Since it began, Choice Words has helped its clients win more than $132 million in grant awards from an array of funders, including private foundations, corporate charities and government sources.
 In recent years, the company has specialized in helping nonprofits (and some for-profit firms) prepare Consolidated Funding Applications (CFAs) to access New York State funding opportunities.
-Choice Words’ clients were awarded a collective $35.7 million in CFA funding for 54 compelling projects from 2013-2019.
+Choice Words’ clients have been awarded more than $63 million in CFA funding for 96 compelling projects since 2013.

 Our successful track record requires more than high level grant writing skills: we also work closely with organizations to develop winning strategies for fundraising, public outreach, and other communications to complement broader organizational goals.